 - Careers and jobs

 Fran Pettigrew teaches Spanish III at McLean High School in McLean, Virginia.
 Located four miles from Washington, D.C., the community of over 60,000 includes professionals and U.S. government employees, as well as international businesspeople and government officials.
 The 1,500-student high school is fairly diverse; 20 percent are Asian, largely from Korea.
 About 50 languages are spoken by McLean's international student population, although most students do not need ESOL classes.
 The school focuses on college preparation and offers Spanish, French, German, and Latin language classes.

 When designing her lessons, Ms. Pettigrew draws upon the Fairfax County Program of Study, a series of themes and topics for each level of language study (see Resources).
-She also works with the National Standards for Foreign Language Learning, the K-12 Performance Guidelines, and authentic materials to create thematic lessons that match her students' level of linguistic and cognitive development.
+She also works with the Standards, the ACTFL Performance Descriptors for Language Learners, and authentic materials to create thematic lessons that match her students' level of linguistic and cognitive development.
 At this level, she wants students to communicate in multiple time frames, interpret authentic texts at intermediate or advanced levels, and understand key points and some details when reading or listening to a native speaker.